 4. Speak to the person taking photographs – and let them know you’re the keynote speaker etc. I always do this and as a result, have had some amazing photos taken of me in full flight.
 Photographers love to take exciting photos and if there are parallel streams running they are more likely to stop by your session (and stay) because they know there will be great shots.

-When I was presenting at an event in New York earlier this year, event photographer Matt Greenslade provided me a very valuable tip.
+When I was presenting at an event in New York earlier this year, event photographer Matt Greenslade provided me with a very valuable tip.
 “When you pace the stage, stop and pause at the end of your travel so I can capture a great shot when you are standing still”.

 Since then, when I pace, I pause before I turn in the hope the event photographer will capture a great shot.

 More recently, another event photographer suggested I smile more on stage!

 5. Video your presentation.
 This last point is not trivial.
 I bought my video kit more than year ago and I have literally taken it around the world with me and filmed every public speaking engagement.
 I seem to be the ONLY keynote presenter to do this!